 Greg Bright, Director of Digital Strategy of the Albuquerque Journal, told the International News Media Association (INMA) about the value of consolidating customer data moving to build a single customer view solution.
 He suggests keeping in mind that publishers solutions “must be repeatable and generally, that means software driven.

-A lot can threaten the process to run a digital ad sales software, but awareness can make all the difference.
+A lot can threaten the process to run a digital advertising sales software, but awareness can make all the difference.
 By understanding the impact of even the smallest movements on your approach to ad sales, it’s possible to overcome these disruptions to maintain your edge.